evanfloden/nf-toxomix/README.md

 The pipeline from Juma Bayjan at Maastricht University which in turn aimed to reproduce the article "A transcriptomics-based in vitro assay for predicting chemical genotoxicity in vivo", by C.Magkoufopoulou et. al.

+This pipeline focuses on training the genotoxicity model.

 ### Documentation
 The NF-toxomix pipeline comes with documentation about the pipeline, found in the `docs/` directory: